 The video below is to help you on how to read your AMI meter

-In the future, a Customer Online Portal will be made available for customers to view their metered water usage.
+a Customer Online Portal is available for AMI customers to view their metered water usage.

 We are taking extra care to minimize disruption during installation

 All work will be performed between the hours of 7 a.m. to 5 p.m., Monday thru Friday.
 Since all work will be performed at the District's meter location, it is not necessary for you to be home during the installation.
 Representatives from Aqua-Metric will be performing the installations.
 The meter team and trucks will be clearly identified by this logo:

 Installation of meters should usually take no more than 30 minutes with water service being unavailable at that time

 Before temporarily interrupting individual water services, crews will make every effort to ensure that doing so will not impose an undue hardship on the customer, for example, by observing the meter to see if water is being used and knocking on doors to contact those who may be inside.

 To ensure that the installation is complete, workers will test the new meter.
 Its normal to experience air in the pipes after installation of the new meter.
 After the installation is complete, the crew will leave another door hanger at the entrance to the property informing you that your new automated meter has been installed and is ready to be used.